 The preceding proposition rests on the fact that the MV rule protects a society against inefficient redistribution proposals that will occur under SM if no project is proposed.
-Proposition 6 If the project is not proposed, i.e. g = 0, the welfare loss due to redistribution is strictly higher under SM than under MV.
-If the project is provided, costs of redistribution activities are weakly higher in SM than in MV.
+Proposition 4 If the project is not proposed, i.e. g = 0, the welfare loss due to redistribution is strictly higher under SM than under MV.
+If the project is provided, welfare costs of redistribution activities are weakly higher with SM than with MV.
 The proof can be found in the appendix.